About This Chapter

 11. Galileo Galilei Lesson for Kids: Facts & Biography

 Galileo Galilei was a revolutionary scientists who lived during the Renaissance period.
 During his lifetime he made many discoveries that influence our lives even today.
-In this lesson you will learn about this famous scientist.
+In this lesson, you'll learn about this famous scientist.

 12. Isaac Newton Lesson for Kids: Biography & Facts